Using an SSL connection v41

 server.csr.
 The private key is generated as file

-When creating the certificate, the value specified for the common name field (designated as
+When creating the certificate, the value specified for the common name field (

-CN=enterprisedb in this example) must be the database user name that is specified when connecting to EDB*Plus.
+CN=enterprisedb in this example) must be the host name that is specified when connecting to EDB*Plus.

-In addition, user name maps can be used as defined in the
+In addition, you can use user name maps as defined in the

-pg_ident.conf file to permit more flexibility for the common name and database user name.
-Steps 8 and 9 describe the use of user name
+pg_ident.conf file to permit more flexibility for the common name and database user name, described in later steps.

 Step 2: Generate the self-signed certificate.